naveenbhukya87/advanced_nodejs/internal_working/Notes.md

       - if No pending tasks: EXIT
       - Else repeat the Event loop

+      --Note: Promised callbacks are executed between the transition from one phase to another.
+Example if there is an promise resolved and now event loop is changed from timer callbacks to IO, then those promises are executed and goes to IO and so on.

     ```
         const fs = require('fs);
         SetTimeout(() => {